B.S.in Human Development and Family Science

 • The remainder of your 120 credits will be made up of Free Electives and General Education courses.

-• Within those credits, you may choose to complete a minor (18 credits) in consultation with your advisor.
+• Within those credits, you may choose to complete a minor (18 credits) in consultation with your advisor or pursue a second major.